 Habits are developed when an action or thought is carried out so often and in so much the same way that a neurological link is created and the behavior becomes automatic.
 This is the process by which a behavior becomes habitual.
 The more often this connection between context and the action is carried out, the more ingrained it becomes and instinctively it is performed.
 If the action or move is a good one, then a good habit is formed and that is the desired result.
 But, if the habit shows itself in the way of improper technique or a predictable fight pattern that can be exposed, like dropping your hands, stepping with the wrong foot or running out of gas in the later rounds, then your bad habit could leave you vulnerable.

-An average fighter spends hundreds more hours in the gym training than he does in the ring competing, so it's no secret that this where his habits are formed.
-Every minute a fighter spends in the gym he is creating a good habit or a bad habit.
-There is no grey area…it's pretty much black and white.
-Every minute of training you are creating habits...are they beneficial or detrimental?
+An average fighter spends hundreds more hours in the gym training than they do in the ring competing.
+Because of this, it's no secret that this where habits are formed.
+Every minute a fighter spends in the gym they are creating either good or bad habits.
+There is no grey area… it's pretty much black and white.
+If you are creating habits every minute of training, how are yours?
+Are they beneficial or detrimental?

 When repeated over and over, these types of bad habits become weaknesses that your opponent can expose and capitalize on.
-The problem is…some habits are unintentional.
+The problem is that some habits are unintentional.
 Sometimes you may not even know you’re doing them.
 They are a sign of a lack of awareness and neither trait has a place in boxing, in the gym or in the ring.

 Habits can also work the other way.
 Through consistent and conscious action, good habits can be formed and executed.
 Correct form, technical proficiency, accurate counter punching, sound defense all come through repeating the basic fundamentals over and over, until they are routine.
 A fighters’ natural response comes more from repeating the same movement time and again, more than it comes from instinct.